Cable Porter - Because spaghetti is for eating...

 Do I use them to twirl my spaghetti?

-You know how this story 'ends'.
 You take the time to properly wrap your cables.
-Yet, when remove the velcro, tape, or whatever you use, and throw out the cable across the stage, you often have a tangled and knotted mess that looks like spaghetti.
+But when you remove the velcro, tape, or whatever you use, and throw out the cable across the stage, you often have a tangled and knotted mess that looks like spaghetti.

 Your Cable Porter keeps the two ends of the cables separated, preventing them from passing through the coils or loops.
-The result is a knot-free and untangled cable, ready to use.
+The result is a knot-free and untangled cable, ready to use, no matter how its wrapped!
 When you're done coiling the cable, you're done!
 No need to look for something to secure the cable, because its already secured.

 How to Properly Wrap a Cable